About the course

 - Russian cultural studies.

-Please note that the Celtic language options are no longer available for entry in 2018-19.
+Please note that the Celtic language options are no longer available for entry from 2018-19 onwards.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Medieval and Modern Languages and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Medieval and Modern Languages.